 By providing an application, you will be agreeing to abide by the program’s rules and give permission for the CHIP program to confirm your information.
 You may also need to provide bank statements, mortgage payment histories, and proof of income in addition to social security cards and/or drivers licenses.

-For additional information or to start and application, Please Contact:
+For additional information or to start an application, please contact:

 Wayne Metropolitan Housing Authority

-Consultant for the City of Wooster – Wayne County CHIP Partnership
+Consultant for the Wayne County, City of Wooster, and City of Orrville CHIP Partnership